OneWiseKnight/Arch-Linux-Gaming-Guide/README.md

 # Step 1 - The Architect Script
 This script will get you 80% there with setting up Arch for gaming.
 This script was oringally created by Cardiac13.
 Unfortunetly Cardiac13 terminated his account and passed on the Architect Script to A1RM4X.
 Just as a precaution and my laziness I forked the project just incase it gets deleted permentantly.
 I will use their script and linking so they get credit but if that disappears I have the fork on this repo.

-Here is the Architect script that A1RM4X is currently maintaining [Gaming-Linux-FR Architect Script](https://github.com/A1RM4X/Architect/blob/main/README-EN.md).
+Here is the Architect script that A1RM4X is currently maintaining [A1RM4X Architect Script](https://github.com/A1RM4X/Architect/blob/main/README-EN.md).

-Again big thanks to Cardiac13 for creating the script and A1RM4X for maintaining it.
+Again big thanks to **Cardiac13** for creating the script and **A1RM4X** for maintaining it.

-Basic suggestions to enhance gaming performance.
-For Arch new installs **ONLY** its highly recommended you just go with this script which will get you 90% there.

 ### Disclaimer
-Using the Architect script may break something from an Arch derivative for example in Endeavour OS which uses Dracut.
+Using the Architect script may break something if using an Arch derivative like Endeavour OS.
+That derivative uses Dracut which I don't like.
 Down the road I will have a guide that won't need the Architect script.
+So for now use on Arch new installs **ONLY**.